-Each of the companies in the Peer Group met the following criteria: (1) were operating in the Internet services and infrastructure industry, in the interactive media and services industry or in the Internet and direct marketing retail industry (formerly classified as Internet software and services industry), (2) had annual revenues between \$250.0 million to \$1.0 billion (or approximately 0.5x to 2.0x that of the Company's revenue), and (3) had a market capitalization between \$275.0 million to \$4.4 billion (or approximately 0.25x to 4.0x that of the Company's market capitalization).
+Each of the companies in the Peer Group met the following criteria: (1) were operating in the Internet services and infrastructure industry, in the interactive media and services industry, in the Internet and direct marketing retail industry (formerly classified as Internet software and services industry), or in the software industry, (2) had annual revenues between \$300.0 million to \$1.2 billion (or approximately 0.5x to 2.0x that of the Company's revenue), and (3) had a market capitalization between \$240.0 million to \$3.8 billion (or approximately 0.25x to 4.0x that of the Company's market capitalization).
 In addition, all are headquartered in the United States.
+Based on the criteria above, Bottomline Technologies, Cloudera, Glu Mobile, NIC, and QAD were removed due to acquisitions and Digital Media Solutions, MediaAlpha, SelectQuote, and TechTarget were added to the Peer Group for fiscal year 2023.

 The Compensation Committee supplements the data derived from the Peer Group with broader compensation data provided by market surveys.
-Compensia also provided compensation data from Compensia's proprietary database for positions comparable to those of our senior officers at technology companies with revenues between \$250.0 million and \$1.0 billion to the extent the Peer Group data was not sufficient.
+Compensia also provided compensation data from Compensia's proprietary database for positions comparable to those of our senior officers at technology companies with revenues between \$250.0 million and \$1.2 billion to the extent the Peer Group data was not sufficient.